ashhitch/gatsby-plugin-page-data-preview/README.md

-# gatsby-plugin-page-data-preview
+# Gatsby plugin page data preview

-> A little helper plugin that visualises your Gatsby Page Data
+> A little helper plugin that visualises your Gatsby Page Data in a super handle pullout blade.

 ## How to install